 Morgan was appointed in 2018 to serve as a Commissioner for the Town of Belville and was elected in 2019 to serve a four-year term.

-Commissioner Merrill has lived in the town of Belville for almost 20 years.
-He has served the citizens of North Carolina in the emergency services field since 1992.
-This has been with Fire, Rescue, and EMS agencies at the local, county, and state level.
-He also serves as an Adjunct Instructor for the North Carolina Community College System.
+Commissioner Merrill has lived in the town of Belville for over 20 years.
+He has served the citizens of North Carolina in the field of emergency services since 1992.
+This has been with Fire, Rescue, and EMS agencies at the local, county, and state level, as well as working with the North Carolina Community College System.
 He served on the Town of Belville Alcoholic Beverage Control Board from September 2017 until December 2019.
-In December 2019 he was appointed to fill an unexpired two year term for a Commissioner position.
-As part of his duties, Commissioner Merrill was also appointed as the Town of Belville’s representative on the Cape Fear Council of Governments.
+In December 2019 he was appointed to fill an unexpired two-year term for a Commissioner position.
+In November of 2021 he was elected to a four-year term as a Commissioner.
+As part of his duties, Commissioner Merrill serves as the Town of Belville’s representative on the Cape Fear Council of Governments.

 Hello, and welcome to the Town of Belville.
 Our town is committed to maintaining our small-town character as we transition into a more prosperous future.